Beyond Transparency: Reimagining AI Interpretability Paradigms

 Why the Paper Matters

-Interpretability isn't just about building trust—it’s also about debugging models, discovering unknown biases, and making AI insights usable across disciplines.
-This paper makes a compelling case that the two dominant paradigms in interpretability—intrinsic and post-hoc—are fundamentally flawed in their ability to produce faithful explanations.
-It then outlines promising new directions that could help us build systems that explain themselves in more reliable and measurable ways.
+This paper makes a compelling case that the two dominant paradigms in interpretability—intrinsic and post-hoc—are fundamentally flawed in their ability to produce faithful explanations. .
+It outlines promising new directions that could help us build systems that explain themselves in more reliable and measurable ways.
+Model explainability is essential for bridging the gap between developers, domain experts, and regulators, ensuring that AI decision-making processes are understandable and trustworthy.

 Why is Interpretability Needed

-Our view: We’ve seen firsthand how teams relying exclusively on quantitative fairness or performance metrics often miss critical issues—especially when working with messy, high-dimensional data.
+Our view: We’ve seen firsthand how teams relying exclusively on quantitative fairness or performance metrics often miss critical issues, especially when working with messy, high-dimensional data.
 Interpretability serves as a diagnostic tool and a bridge between developers, domain experts, and regulators, offering a clearer, more holistic view of how AI systems make decisions.

 The Current Paradigms of Interpretability